erdos/stencil/service/README.md

 You can add the `X-Stencil-Log: debug` or `X-Stencil-Log: trace` header to specify the log level while serving the request.

+You can also specify the `X-Stencil-Corr-Id: ...` header to set a [Correlation Id](https://en.wikipedia.org/wiki/Identity_correlation) that will be used in the logs.
+By default, a random value will be generated on each request.

 The different responses have different HTTP staus codes.

 **response (success)**